splunk/observability-workshop/content/en/tko/session-6/lab1.md

 Now let's test the Chicago location once again

-Open a browser and navigate to <http://localhost:8010>
+- Open a browser and navigate to <http://localhost:8010>

-Select the Chicago Location and Login
+- Select the Chicago Location and Login

-We now see the 500 error is gone !
+We now see the 500 error is gone!
 Let's confirm a clean Service Map

 ![Screen Shot 2022-11-28 at 8 35 11 AM](https://user-images.githubusercontent.com/32849847/204350088-fca43e3c-42ea-4933-8a61-01eb2083fd23.png)